andreyluiz/angular-rating-stars/README.md

 ![](http://i.imgur.com/eUYrFiz.png)

+> The colors and the size were styled by me and are merely illustrative.

 ## Advice
 A half star takes from 0.1 to 0.9.
 So, the 4.1 rating will still show as the result above.